Ancient History MA (Honours) 2025 entry

 The MA (Hons) in Ancient History is a four-year course run by the School of Classics.
 In the first year, no previous experience of ancient history or classical languages is required; any student is eligible to take ancient history.

-During your first two years of study, you will explore the history of the ancient Mediterranean and surrounding lands from a number of different perspectives; ancient empires - Persian, Hellenistic and Roman, cities from the Bronze Age to the end of the Roman empire, social history through case studies, and the histories that the Greeks and Romans constructed for themselves.
+During your first two years of study, you will explore the history of the ancient Mediterranean and surrounding lands from a number of different perspectives: ancient empires - Persian, Hellenistic and Roman; cities from the Bronze Age to the end of the Roman empire; social history through case studies drawn from the Greek and Roman world; and the histories that the Greeks and Romans constructed for themselves and that have been constructed around them in the modern world.

 Alongside ancient history, in the first year of your studies, you will be required to study an additional two subjects.
 In the second year, you will usually carry on at least one of these subjects, sometimes two.
 Find out more about how academic years are organised.

 At Honours-level (third and fourth year), you will be able to branch out and study a wide range of topics in ancient history that cover key aspects of the social, economic, political and cultural history of the Greek and Roman world, from archaic Greece to the end of the Roman empire.
+You will also have access to modules in the Classical Studies programme.
 All of the School’s Honours modules are inspired by the research expertise of the members of staff who teach them, and expose you to the latest debates and developments in the discipline.
 They cover a wide range of genres and themes, such as slavery, religion, gender, warfare and imperialism.

 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
 More information on the structure of the modules system can be found on the flexible degree structure web page.